-3. Student Involvement in University Management: The Plenary Council and Chancellor Election System in the management of Ritsumeikan University.
+3. Student Involvement in University Management: the Plenary Council and Chancellor Election System

+"Self-government by all constituents" is a basic principle in the management of Ritsumeikan University.
 This means that key matters relating the university's operations should be decided through processes of debate and consensusbuilding that respect the arguments and standpoints of all actors and constituents of the university.
-Here, "constituents" means the Board of Trustees that oversees the university's management, the faculty councils of each College, the Student Union and Federation of Graduate Students Associations that represent undergraduate and graduate students respectively, the faculty and staff union, and the University Co-op as an observer.
+Here, "constituents" means the Board of Trustees that oversees the university's management, the faculty councils of each College, the Student Union and Graduate Student Council that represent undergraduate and graduate students respectively, the faculty and staff union, and the University Co-op as an observer.
 It is especially important that student representatives are involved in management of the university.
 This may be seen as a progressive idea from the perspective of Japanese universities, but it resonates with moves by universities in Europe and North America to position students as "partners" in university operation.
 The principle of self-government by all constituents at Ritsumeikan University is reflected principally in two systems: the Plenary Council of the University and the system used to elect the Chancellor.